Code-with-us-fr/breizhcamp-2025-demo-jwt-spring/README.md

 ## 🔐 DPoP (Proof-of-Possession)

 - Implemented as a custom Spring filter
-- Can be toggled globally via a property or bean
+- Can be toggled globally via a property `dpop.enabled`
 - Verifies the DPoP JWT:
   - Signature (public key from JWK)
   - HTTP method and URI match